Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Transgender individuals may have elevated cardiovascular disease (CVD) risk, due to both traditional risk factors and the risk factors associated with hormone use.
-Rates of tobacco use are higher among transgender people than in the general population,46 and transgender women have a higher risk of venous thromboembolism and ischemic stroke, primarily associated with duration of estrogen use.47 Transgender women on estrogens may show an increase in serum levels of triglycerides and high-density lipoproteins (HDL), with a decrease in levels of low-density lipoproteins (LDL).48 Exogenous testosterone has been associated with increased levels of LDL and decreased levels of HDL among transgender men.48 Providers should take into consideration CVD risk when selecting ART regimens and gender-affirming hormone therapy regimens.
+Rates of tobacco use are higher among transgender people than in the general population,46 and transgender women have a higher risk of venous thromboembolism and ischemic stroke, primarily associated with duration of estrogen use.47 Transgender women on estrogens may show an increase in serum levels of triglycerides and high-density lipoproteins (HDL) and a decrease in levels of low-density lipoproteins (LDL).48 Exogenous testosterone has been associated with increased levels of LDL and decreased levels of HDL among transgender men.48 Providers should take CVD risk into consideration when selecting ART regimens and gender-affirming hormone therapy regimens.

 For transgender people with an elevated CVD risk or a history of CVD events, ARV drugs that are associated with CVD should be avoided whenever possible.
 See Table 17 for a list of ARV drugs that are associated with an increased risk of CVD.
 See Table 18 for alternative ARV agents to use in individuals with CVD.
 In transgender women who have an elevated risk for CVD or who have experienced a CVD event, transdermal estradiol may be the safest option for hormone therapy, as it carries a lower risk of thromboembolism than other routes of administration.51

-Important information on contraception, drug-drug interactions between ARV drugs and hormonal therapy drugs, and pregnancy is provided in the Women with HIV section.
+Important information on contraception, drug-drug interactions between ARV drugs and hormone therapy drugs, and pregnancy is provided in Women with HIV.
 Much of this information also applies to transgender and nonbinary individuals.
-Below are specific ART considerations for transgender and nonbinary people with pregnancy potential.
+Below are specific ART considerations for transgender and nonbinary people of childbearing potential.
 Clinicians who care for pregnant patients should also consult the current Perinatal Guidelines for a more in-depth discussion and guidance on managing these patients.

 Testosterone Exposure in Transgender Persons with Ovaries